Skip to main content

 Create an entity

-An entity is an object often linked to a real world concept like users, customers, videos etc. Creating an entity in manifest generates CRUD endpoints that can be used by the REST API or the SDK.
+An entity is a model of objects linked to real-world concepts.
+Creating an entity in manifest generates CRUD endpoints that can be used by the REST API or the SDK.

 All entities are located in the backend.yml file under the entities property.